 When we walked into the hotel, I told Minette and Tristan that I felt like Omar Sharif walking into a scene in precolonial India – so perfect and authentic is the ambience.
 I suddenly felt very old when nobody knew who Omar Sharif was.

 Ayush put us in touch with Deewaker Piya’s Travelines who turns out to be the best tour operator in Nepal and who became the creators of our entire Nepalese adventure and friend.

 We drove through the streets of Nepal and we had the privilege to hear how Urban Food was created.
 A brainchild of him and his brothers, the company was created for exactly the same reason as Oscar and I created Woodys, 8 years ago.
-Natives from Nepal, their father has been a trader all his life and like Oscar and I, they too saw how easily agencies to distribute products in a region are lost.
-As was the case with Oscar and I, the decision was made to create their own brand, producing their own products and so, own their own destiny.
+Natives from Nepal, their father has been a trader all his life and like Oscar and me, they too saw how easily agencies to distribute products in a region are lost.
+As was the case with Oscar and me, the decision was made to create their own brand, producing their own products and so, own their own destiny.

 The concept is simple and brilliant.
 To provide a network of high-quality Nepalese food outlets in the form of a retail outlet and a number of fast-food carts under their brand, supplied from a central factory where quality and innovation are owned and controlled by them.

 Looking at the interior and the theme of the Urban Food Fast Food outlet, the strong American influence of the American educated Ayush becomes clear.
 The set of complete works of Shakespeare in his office gives away the fact that he majored in English in his undergraduate studies in Texas.
 The Beatles playing in the background, the aroma of exquisite American fast food served with unique Nepalese influences along with traditional dishes blending together to form a winning combination.
 Many of the dishes being so unique and authentic that the recipes come straight out of their mom’s kitchen.